High Energy Density Plasmas and Laser-Plasma Physics

 Using pulsed systems (principally lasers and pulsed-power generators) to study the properties of matter under extreme conditions, Professor Gourdain's extreme state physics research group focuses on exploring the fundamental laws of strongly interacting systems, studying the formation of flows and shocks under extreme conditions and validating competing physical models by comparing numerical simuations to experimental measurements.

-The plasma physics physics is closely aligned with a larger University interdisciplinary program in high energy density plasma physics, involving additional faculty at both the LLE and the Department of Mechanical Engineering.
+The plasma physics program is closely aligned with a larger University interdisciplinary program in high energy density plasma physics, involving additional faculty at both the LLE and the Department of Mechanical Engineering.
 Student applicants to the department who are interested in this area of research, should make specific mention of their interest in this program on their application form.

 Center for Matter at Atomic Pressures